Green Smoothie (1 piece)

 How to consume Green Smoothie without glucose spikes

-Add a scoop of plant-based protein powder or a handful of nuts or seeds to help stabilize blood sugar levels.
+Add a small amount of avocado or a tablespoon of almond butter to your smoothie.
+Healthy fats can help stabilize blood sugar levels.

-Opt for fruits like berries or green apples, which have a lower sugar content compared to bananas or pineapples.
+Use fruits like berries or green apples, which have lower sugar content compared to other fruits.

 Add Leafy Greens